edd-ie/Mercury/README.md

 # [MERCURY](https://edd-ie.github.io/Mercury)
-The Mercury website is a simple webpage that displays the latest prices of various commodities.
+The web app that displays the latest prices of various commodities.
 It uses the Alpha Vantage API to fetch data and display it on the page.

 ## Table of Contents
 1. [Getting started](#Getting-started)